Linoleic Acid in Skincare, Insights Straight from Research

 How to use it

-Linoleic cannot be synthesized in the skin, so you need to get it through your diet or topical products.
-As far as skincare is concerned, linoleic acid comes in many different forms and is incorporated into different skincare formulations.
-So how to use linoleic acid in skincare depends on the product at hand, but it would be best to start slowly to see how your skin reacts to it before increasing frequency.
-Although linoleic acid rarely causes irritation, we advise you to do a patch test first.
+Linoleic cannot be synthesized in the skin, so you must obtain it through your diet or skincare products.
+How you use linoleic acid in your skincare routine depends on the product at hand, but it’s best to start slowly to see how your skin reacts.
+Although linoleic acid rarely causes irritation or sensitivities, we advise you to do a patch test first—your skin might not tolerate other ingredients in the product.

-Thanks to its gentle and hydrating nature, linoleic acid plays nicely with any skincare active.
-You can safely use linoleic acid together with retinol, vitamin C, glycolic acid, and salicylic acid.
+Thanks to its gentle and hydrating nature, you can safely use linoleic acid together with retinol, vitamin C, glycolic acid, and salicylic acid.

 Linoleic vs. oleic acid

-Yes, linoleic acid is a good choice for oily skin since it's lightweight and doesn't feel greasy nor sticky.
-All skins need hydration and a stronger barrier, and linoleic acid is a fantastic moisturizing treatment for oily skin.
+Yes, linoleic acid is a good choice for oily skin since it’s lightweight and doesn’t feel greasy or sticky.
+Everyone needs hydration and a stronger barrier, and linoleic acid is a fantastic moisturizing treatment for oily skin.

 Linoleic acid is often used for treating acne because it softens the sebum and prevents it from clogging the pores.
 It also reduces follicular inflammation, which in turn prevents further breakouts.